 The Insurance and Reinsurance Law Review: Germany

 BaFin supervises insurers on behalf of the federal government.
 Insurers of less economic significance, and especially those that operate within only one of the federal states, may be supervised by supervisory bodies of one of Germany's federal states.
-BaFin currently supervises approximately 43 per cent of German insurers.13 Insurers supervised by BaFin nevertheless achieve 99.9 per cent14 of the total earnings of both groups, which underlines its economic significance.
-Pension funds and domestic reinsurers are also subject to BaFin's supervision, whereas statutory insurance institutions (statutory accident, unemployment, pension, health institutions) are not.
+BaFin currently supervises approximately 45 per cent of German insurers.13 Pension funds and domestic reinsurers are also subject to BaFin's supervision, whereas statutory insurance institutions (statutory accident, unemployment, pension, health institutions) are not.

 Insurance companies require a licence to operate.
-Under the single licence principle, insurers who have obtained a licence in another EEA Member State do not require a further licence to operate in Germany.15 These insurers may conduct business in Germany in accordance with their right to provide services under Article 56 of the Treaty on the Functioning of the European Union (TFEU) or through a branch in Germany in accordance with their right under Articles 49 to 52 TFEU.
-However, before commencing business from a branch in Germany, certain notification requirements must be met (Section 61 VAG and Section 169 VAG for reinsurance companies).
+Under the single licence principle, insurers who have obtained a licence in another EEA Member State do not require a further licence to operate in Germany.14 These insurers may conduct business in Germany in accordance with their right to provide services under Article 56 of the Treaty on the Functioning of the European Union (TFEU) or through a branch in Germany in accordance with their right under Articles 49 to 52 TFEU.
+However, before commencing business from a branch in Germany, certain notification requirements must be met.15

-EEA insurers are subject to the financial and legal supervision of their home countries and, in respect of their German operations, additionally to the legal supervision of BaFin (Section 62 VAG).
+EEA insurers are subject to the financial and legal supervision of their home countries and, in respect of their German operations, additionally to the legal supervision of BaFin.16

 Only public limited companies, mutuals or public law institutions can obtain a licence from BaFin.
-Documents to be submitted with the application include, inter alia, a business plan describing the risks that are intended to be covered, the reinsurance policy, proof of sufficient funds to cover the risks (minimum guarantee fund – the required quantum depends on the class of insurance) as well as sufficient funds to develop a business and sales organisation (organisation fund).
+Documents to be submitted with the application include, inter alia, a business plan describing the risks that are intended to be covered, the reinsurance policy, proof of sufficient funds to cover the risks (the minimum guarantee fund – the required quantum depends on the class of insurance) as well as sufficient funds to develop a business and sales organisation (the organisation fund).
 At least two senior managers or executive directors need to demonstrate that they are sufficiently qualified and experienced to run the business.

 The principle of business separation applies, which means that an insurer cannot obtain a licence for all classes of business (e.g., an insurer that has been granted a licence to cover life risks cannot obtain an additional authorisation for property risks).

 Insurance supervision comprises legal and financial supervision.
-In respect of legal supervision, BaFin supervises whether insurers comply with all statutory requirements (Section 294 VAG).
-In respect of financial supervision, BaFin controls whether insurers comply with the principle of good business practice, which requires them to maintain proper accounts, consider risks under the insurance contracts and finance risks for their investments properly, maintain a proper risk management system, and keep sufficient funds (solvency).
-Generally, an insurer must refrain from conducting non-insurance business in order to avoid non-insurance related business risks.
+In respect of legal supervision, BaFin supervises whether insurers comply with all statutory requirements.21 In respect of financial supervision, BaFin controls whether insurers comply with the principle of good business practice, which requires them to maintain proper accounts, consider risks under the insurance contracts and finance risks for their investments properly, maintain a proper risk management system and maintain sufficient funds (solvency).
+Generally, an insurer must refrain from conducting non-insurance business to avoid non-insurance related business risks.

 Pursuant to Sections 294 and 298 VAG, BaFin can make any orders that are appropriate and necessary to avoid deficiencies or bring these to an end and, if necessary, withdraw the insurer's licence under Section 304 VAG.
 The VAG sets out additional competences for BaFin, such as being able to prohibit a manager who has recklessly breached obligations from continuing to work in his or her function pursuant to Section 303 VAG.